|Quick Facts: Chemical Technicians|

 Chemical technicians need an associate’s degree or 2 years of postsecondary education for most jobs.
 Most chemical technicians receive on-the-job training.

-Employment of chemical technicians is projected to grow 9 percent from 2012 to 2022, about as fast as the average for all occupations.
+Employment of chemical technicians is projected to grow 2 percent from 2014 to 2024, slower than the average for all occupations.
 Graduates of applied science technology programs who are trained to use equipment typically found in laboratories or production facilities should have the best opportunities.

 Compare the job duties, education, job growth, and pay of chemical technicians with similar occupations.